Appsurify/AppsurifyInstallationGuide/README.md

 # Standalone Installation

+TestBrain can be installed on your own servers, either on physical servers or on your own cloud infrastructure.
+For maximum security, the on‐premises version has no communications with TestBrain or other 3rd parties.
+Installation of a license key provided by Appsurify is required for operation of the software.
+You will need to install software updates yourself.
+There are two options for on‐premises installation:
+(1) 3 separate servers for PostgreSQL, RabbitMQ, and TestBrain (Docker image); or (2) All functionality installed on a single server in a single Docker image.
+The 3 server setup is easier and faster to install and maintain and is therefore the preferred installation, but a single server installation is available for users who want to minimize hardware requirements.

+## Minimum Requirements

+### 3 Server Installation

+Server 1: PostgreSQL
+- CPU: 2
+- RAM: 8GB
+- SSD: 100GB
+- CentOS 7
+Server 2: RabbitMQ
+- CPU: 1
+- RAM: 1GB
+- SSD: 40GB
+- CentOS 7
+Server 3: Docker image for TestBrain Web Application and Celery Worker
+- CPU: 4
+- RAM: 8GB
+- SSD: 100GB
+- CentOS 7

+### Single Server Installations
+Minimum Hardware Requirements
+- CPU: 8
+- RAM: 16 GB (Prefer 32)
+- SSD: 16 GB
+- HDD: 100GB
+- CentOS 7

+Note: CentOS 7 is the preferred operating system.
+TestBrain images can run on other operating systems.
+Please contact Appsurify support for assistance installing on any other operation system.

 To run a new instance of the TestBrain service in a docker container:

 1. [Pull TestBrain Image](#pull-testBrain-image)